smoore4moma/tms-web/README.md

   ```shell
   npm install -g jspm
   ```
-  > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
-It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
-You can do this by executing `jspm registry config github` and following the prompts.
+  > **Note:** jspm queries GitHub to install server packages, but GitHub has a rate limit on anonymous API requests.
+You can configure jspm with your GitHub credentials in order to avoid problems (i.e., `jspm registry config github`)

 5. Install the client-side dependencies with jspm:

   ```shell
   jspm install
   ```
-  >**Note:** Windows users, if you experience an error of "unknown command unzip" you can solve this problem by doing `npm install -g unzip` and then re-running `jspm install`.
 6. To run the app, execute the following command:

   ```shell